DuoConsulting/duo-blt/README.md

     `$ npm run watch`

-1. Periodically you should resync to Pantheon to pick up the latest changes there.
-Run these commands to resync, keep in mind **this will blow away any existing test content** you have installed to your local Drupal instance.
+1. Periodically you should re-sync to Pantheon to pick up the latest changes there.
+Run these commands to synchronize, keep in mind **this will blow away any existing test content** you have installed to your local Drupal instance.

     `$ git checkout master`

-    `$ git pull origin maasater`
+    `$ git pull origin master`

     `$ fin sync dev`